Pery Igel: Biography

-Igel stepped down as CEO in 1981 and appointed Vice President Paulo Cunha to the position.
-Igel became president of the Ultra's board of directors and remained its main shareholder.
+Igel stepped down as CEO in 1981 and appointed vice president Paulo Cunha to the position.
+Igel became president of Ultra's board of directors and remained its main shareholder.

 Before his death in September 1998, Igel transferred the controlling shares of Ultra to his family and to a small group of Ultra executives through the creation of a holding company.